-'''

-<HTML>

-<HEAD>

-<TITLE>The Software Renter: Custom Bugs in All Sizes </TITLE>

-</HEAD>

-<BODY>

-Welcome to the Bug Boutique

-We Have Custom Software Bugs in All Your Favorite Styles and Sizes expense of owning your own permanent bugs.
+<html> <HEAD> <TITLE>The Software Renter: Custom Bugs in All Sizes </TITLE> </HEAD> <BODY> Welcome to the Bug Boutique We Have Custom Software Bugs in All Your Favorite Styles and Sizes By renting software bugs, you avoid the potentially large expense of owning your own permanent bugs.
 Whenever you write software, just pop into one of our stores near you.
 Choose the bug you need, use it, and return it.
 It's that easy.
 Our prices are always the lowest.
 Your users are sure to notice an immediate improvement in software reliability.
 If not, we'll cheerfully refund your rental fee, less a \$5 restocking charge.